elielberra/note-saver/README.md

 ## Common Config Files for Frontend and Backend
 - The ESLint file `eslint.config.mjs` performs syntax checks.
 To validate that the code follows the established guidelines, run `npm run lint`.
 - The Prettier file `.prettierrc` enforces consistent code style.
-To format the code according to these standards, run `npm run prettify`.

 ## Database
 PostgreSQL is the engine of the app.
 Its data model is composed of tables containing user data, notes, their corresponding tags, and session information.
 The file `init.sql` will set up this data model.